kathryndavies/todolist/README.md

 	POST /api/v1/tasks

-	GET /api/v1/tasks/{taskId}
+	GET /api/v1/tasks/{id}

-	PUT /api/v1/tasks/{taskId}
+	PUT /api/v1/tasks/{d}

-	DELETE /api/v1/tasks/{taskId}
+	DELETE /api/v1/tasks/{d}

     DELETE /api/v1/tasks

-You can test them using postman or any other rest client.
-Postman tests are provided: Postman/ToDoList.postman_collection.json
+These can be tested using Postman or any other rest client.
+Several Postman tests are provided: Postman/ToDoList.postman_collection.json

+(Please note that the {id} values may need to be updated for tests 6, 7 & 8 (PUT, GET and DELETE by id) if any tasks have been added to the database prior to running the Postman tests.)